european-public-network/european-public-network.github.io/docs/9000_other/9100_faq/9110_faq_Business_Model_Questions.md

 **Business Model Questions**

 #### Q.
-***What’s the vision of evan.network?***
+***What’s the vision of European Public Network?***

 #### A.
 evan.network is a blockchain based B2B cooperation network build on European trust.

 In an increasingly networked world, the pressure of competition is becoming harder and globalized.
 To be competitive, every company needs to focus on it’s own core competency and to work in a dynamic network of partner organizations for offering exciting services to their customers all over the world.
-So the evan.network is a global, decentralized enterprise network based on blockchain technology.
+So the European Public Network is a global, decentralized enterprise network based on blockchain technology.
 It is organized and operated by trustful European companies.
-Based on the evan.network, all companies or organizations can realize their decentralized use cases.
+Based on the European Public Network, all companies or organizations can realize their decentralized use cases.

 #### Q.
-***What are the benefits of evan.network?***
+***What are the benefits of European Public Network?***

 #### A.
 The benefits are: